michelcrypt4d4mus/fedialgo/README.md

 // Trigger the feed builder.
 FediAlgo will start doing stuff asynchronously.
 If you passed setTimelineInApp
 // in the constructor all you need to do is monitor the state of whatever variable contains the timeline
-// (in the React example above that variable would be 'timeline'). algorithm.triggerFeedUpdate();
+// (in the React example above that variable would be 'timeline'). let timeline: Toot[];
+algorithm.triggerFeedUpdate();

 // algorithm.getTimeline() returns the current weight-ordered/filtered array of Toot objects
-// Note there won't be anything in there until the timeilne is at least partially done being built! const timeline: Toot[] = algorithm.getTimeline();
+// Note there won't be anything in there until the timeilne is at least partially done being built! let timeline: Toot[] = algorithm.getTimeline();
-// You can check if there is a timeline load in progress.
-Calling treggerFeedUpdate() before the load is done
-// will throw an error.
-if (!algorithm.isLoading()) algorithm.triggerFeedUpdate();
+// If you wanted to wait until the feed was fully constructed, wait for the Promise: algorithm.triggerFeedUpdate().then((timelineToots) => timeline = timelineToots);

+// Check if loading is in progress before calling, otherwise you might get thrown an exception if (!algorithm.isLoading()) algorithm.triggerFeedUpdate();

 // Get and set score weightings (the things controlled by the sliders in the demo app)